tfogo/serverless-tphh/README.md

 serverless deploy
 ```

+This created the CloudFormation configuration necessary and deploys it to AWS.
 You can invoke the function on Lambda by running:

 ```
 serverless invoke -f hello